bb-Ricardo/icinga-slack-bot/README.md

 ##### SORT CUT:
 It's also possible to short cut the whole Q/A and just issue the action in one command:
 ```
-ack my-server ntp until tomorrow evening Wrong ntp config, needs update
+ack myserver ntp until tomorrow evening Wrong ntp config, needs update
 ```
-This will acknowledge a problematic service ntp on my-server until 6pm the following day.
+This will acknowledge a problematic service ntp on myserver until 6pm the following day.

 ##### STRUCTURE:
 ```